 Fresh ground pepper, to taste

 1. Sprinkle chicken thighs with a little salt and pepper.
 In a large nonstick pan, add chicken and cook about 5 minutes or until brown, turning once.
 Remove chicken from pan to a plate.
-While the chicken is browning, place the mushrooms, onions and both peppers in a large microwave-safe bowl.
+Place mushrooms, onions and both peppers in a large microwave-safe bowl.
 Cook in microwave for about 2-3 minutes until the vegetables are softened.

 2. In the same large pan, heat 1 tablespoon olive oil.
 Add garlic, softened mushrooms, onions and peppers.
 Saute on high heat until lightly browned and soft, about 3-4 minutes.